 At the Annual Meeting, stockholders of record as of the Record Date are requested to elect Ms. Agnello and Messrs.
-Cho, Firestone, Frates, Gary, Lamp, Mongillo, and Strock to hold office until the 2021 Annual Meeting of Stockholders or until their successors are elected and qualified.
+Dargan, Firestone, Frates, Gary, Lamp, Mongillo, and Strock to serve on our Board until the 2022 Annual Meeting of Stockholders or until their successors are elected and qualified.
 Each of the nominees has indicated his or her willingness to serve as a director, if elected.
 If for any reason any of the nominees should become unable to serve as a director prior to the Annual Meeting, the proxy holders may vote for the election of a substitute nominee designated by the Board or the Board may reduce its size.
-The Board believes each of the directors who have been nominated is qualified to serve as a director due to the value of his or her experiences, qualifications, attributes, and skills as noted below.
+The Board believes each director who has been nominated is qualified to serve as a director due to the value of his or her experiences, qualifications, attributes, and skills as noted below.